brimdata/zed/docs/lake/design.md

 * a _commit_ operation is like a `git commit`,
 * and a pool _snapshot_ is like a `git checkout`.

 A core theme of the Zed lake design is _ergonomics_.
-Given the git metaphor, our goal here is that the Zed lake tooling be as easy and familiar as git is to a technical user.
+Given the Git metaphor, our goal here is that the Zed lake tooling be as easy and familiar as Git is to a technical user.

 While this design document is independent of any particular implementation,